MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-305.md

 ## Alternative reports

-There are multiple other options for analyzing your aged accounts payables.
-To learn more, go to
+There are several other ways to analyze aged accounts payable.
+To learn more, go to:

 - [Aged Payables (Back Dating) in Power BI](../finance-powerbi-aged-payables-back-dating.md)
 - [Using data analysis to analyze accounts payable](../ad-hoc-analysis-finance.md#example-finance-accounts-payable)
 - [Aged Accounts Payable Excel](../reports/report-4403.md)

-## See also
+## Related information

 [Aged Payables (Back Dating) in Power BI](../finance-powerbi-aged-payables-back-dating.md)
 [Using data analysis to analyze accounts payable](../ad-hoc-analysis-finance.md#example-finance-accounts-payable)